tttmmmyyyy/fixlang-gmp/docs/GMP.Z.md

 Type: `Std::I64 -> GMP.Z::MPZ -> Std::String`

-Converts a `MPZ` value to a string in the given base.
+Get the string representation of a `MPZ` value in the given base.

 ##### Parameters